Contributing to a child or young person's plan

 • the child or young person no longer needs to be looked after by us.

 Foster carers will be fully consulted and involved in the review process.
-You will be expected to provide a Carer’s Report and attend the meeting.
+You will be expected to provide a Carers Report and attend the meeting.
 Your report should detail the child’s progress in placement and highlight any concerns.
 This should be discussed and completed with your FBC social worker beforehand.
+A blank copy of this report can be found at the bottom of the 'Carer Zone' page under 'Useful Links and Resources', 'carers report template for laac review'.

 Supporting children and young people’s education